New Zealand sole

-The New Zealand sole or common sole, Peltorhamphus novaezeelandiae, is a righteye flounder of the genus Peltorhamphus, found around New Zealand in shallow enclosed waters less than 100 m in depth.
+The New Zealand sole (Peltorhamphus novaezeelandiae), also known as the common sole, is a righteye flounder of the genus Peltorhamphus, found around New Zealand in shallow enclosed waters less than 100 m in depth.
 Their length is from 25 to 45 cm.

+Names

+In English, Peltorhamphus novaezeelandiae is known as the common sole or the New Zealand sole.
+In the indigenous Māori language, the species is known by several names: horihori, pakeke, pātiki rore, pātiki rori, Raututu and tarore.